What it is

-By practising mindfulness, you will learn to make conscious choices instead of responding on autopilot.
+By practicing mindfulness, you will learn to make conscious choices instead of responding on autopilot.
 This will allow you to nip stress triggers in the bud and change how you deal with unhelpful thought patterns.
-It will create a higher state of awareness and better enable you to guard your boundaries.
+It will create a higher state of awareness and better enable you to sense and safeguard your boundaries.

-Numerous studies have shown that mindfulness increases quality of life and that it brings about positive change in our cognitive and neurobiological dynamics.
-Mindfulness also transforms the way in which someone views themselves and the world, and how they respond to their surroundings.
+Numerous studies have shown that mindfulness increases quality of life and that it brings about positive change in our cognitive and neurobiological functioning.
+Mindfulness also transforms the way in which we view ourselves and the world, and how we respond to our surroundings.
 This kind of wide-ranging efficacy is what makes mindfulness such a valuable practice for so many people.

 Some of the main effects of mindfulness training are:

-- life becomes easier and you experience things more consciously and intensely
+- a greater sense of ease and you experience things more consciously and intensely

 - deal with stressful events or times when things aren’t going the way you want them to go